Certificate in Working With Couples

 By the end of the course you will have:

-• Examined conflict, and difference styles that couples use
+• Examined conflict, and different styles that couples use

 • Thought about the benefits of arguing, and couples who avoid conflict

-• Explored Sue Parker Halls thoughts about the difference between anger and rage, including hot & cold rage
+• Explored Sue Parker Halls model about anger and rage, including hot & cold rage

 • Explored strategies for resolving conflict

-• Though about some issues for the therapist working with domestic violence
+• Thought about some issues for the therapist working with domestic violence

 • Experienced using a ‘couple pot’ for exploring issues of rage